Copts: Copts in modern Egypt

-Two significant cultural achievements for Copts in the twentieth century include the founding of the Coptic Museum in 1910 and the Higher Institute of Coptic Studies in 1954.
-Some prominent Coptic thinkers from this period are Salama Moussa, Louis Awad and Secretary General of the Wafd Party Makram Ebeid.
+Significant cultural achievements for Copts during this era include the founding of the Coptic Museum in 1910 and the Higher Institute of Coptic Studies in 1954.
+Prominent Coptic thinkers from this period are Salama Moussa, Louis Awad and Secretary General of the Wafd Party Makram Ebeid.

-In 1952, Gamal Abdel Nasser led some army officers in a coup d'état against King Farouk, which overthrew the Kingdom of Egypt and established a republic.
-Nasser's mainstream policy was pan-Arab nationalism and socialism.
-The Copts were severely affected by Nasser's nationalization policies.
-In addition, Nasser's pan-Arab policies undermined the Copts' strong attachment to and sense of identity about their Egyptian pre-Arab, and non-Arab identity.
+In 1952, Gamal Abdel Nasser led a clique of army officers in a coup d'état against King Farouk, which overthrew the monarchy and declared Egypt a republic.
+Nasser was a secularist whose ideology was rooted in pan-Arab nationalism and socialism.
+The Copts were severely affected by Nasser's nationalization programs and his pan-Arab policies undermined the Copts' strong attachment to and sense of identity about their Egyptian pre-Arab identity.

 Demographics

 The Coptic population in Egypt is difficult to estimate because researchers are forbidden by Egyptian authorities to ask a survey participant's religion.
 A lack of definite, reliable demographic data renders all estimates uncertain.
 As of 2019, Copts were generally understood to make up approximately 10 percent of Egypt's population, with an estimated population of 9.5 million (figure cited in the Wall Street Journal, 2017) or 10 million (figure cited in the Associated Press, 2019).
 Smaller or larger figures have also been cited, in the range of "somewhere between 6% and 18% of the population," with the Egyptian government estimating lower numbers and the Coptic Orthodox Church estimating higher numbers.
-In 2023, Pope Tawadros II of Alexandria stated that the number of Copts in Egypt is estimated at approximately 15 million out of a total population of 105 million, or approximately 14% of the population in Egypt.
+In 2023, Pope Tawadros II of Alexandria stated that the number of Copts in Egypt is estimated at 15 million out of a total population of 105 million, or approximately 14% of the population in Egypt.
 He also said there were another 2 million Copts living in approximately 100 different countries in the diaspora.
 He explained that this data was obtained from records of child baptisms, marriages, and deaths.

-Despite challenges, Copts are well integrated in the Egyptian society.
-The highest concentrations of Copts are in Upper Egypt, especially around Asyut, Minya and Qena.
+Despite challenges, Copts are well-integrated in Egyptian society.
+The highest concentrations of Copts are in Upper Egypt, especially around Asyut, Minya, Sohag and Qena, along with some districts in major cities of Cairo and Alexandria.

 Diaspora

 There are approximately 1-2 million Copts living outside of Egypt, and are known as the Coptic diaspora.
-They live mainly in the United States (500,000), Sudan (400,000-500,000), Australia (75,000), Libya (60,000), Canada (50,000), France (45,000), Italy (30,000), the United Kingdom (25,000–30,000), the United Arab Emirates (10,000) and the Netherlands (10,000).
+They live mainly in the United States (500,000), Sudan (400,000–500,000), Australia (75,000), Libya (60,000), Canada (50,000), France (45,000), Italy (30,000), the United Kingdom (25,000–30,000), the United Arab Emirates (10,000), and the Netherlands (10,000).